cgi-js/cgi-js/README.md

 ```

 # Features

 *Light weight, Flexible, Generic implementation.
 CGIJS is Nodejs `Framework Independent / agnostic` for application development.*

 There are three main modules inside CGIJS - `file` for CGI file execution, `proxy` for running proxies, and `process` for managing processes.

+#### **SECURITY NOTE**:

+- The process shell module is security agnostic and is dependant on your code.
+    - The package accesses the shell to run script executables using the node.js process module.
+Please consider your `security risks based on your executable's/ script's security risks`.
+- The proxy module is security agnostic and is dependant on your code.
+    - The `package has a LAN or WAN network proxy module AND does not create any proxies` by its own - unless specified by you.
+Please consider your custom created proxy's security risks.
+- The `package does not use Telemetry, nor Collect data Remotely, nor has Telemetry/Remote based Error collection` on its own.
+    - The package propogates errors for you to handle or collect errors/ data.

+# Library Features

 ##### Node CGI Embedded - run interpreted scripts that support cgi using nodejs